-Vampire Cruises: Holland America offered a special cruise for fans of the undead by putting together a vampire cruise.
-This included a vampire ball, scavenger hunt and charity auction, along with special screenings of vampire movies and educational speeches on the topic of vampires.
+Holland America offered a special cruise for fans of the undead by putting together a vampire cruise.
+This included a vampire ball, scavenger hunt, charity auction, special screenings of vampire movies and educational speeches on the topic of vampires.

-Haunted Hayrides: The Haunted Hayride took the tradition of hayrides and added a level of fright to it to come up with one of the biggest Shark Tank deals ever.
-1031 Productions started out only doing haunted Halloween hayrides, but after Mark Cuban’s investment of $2 million dollars they’ve expanded into doing haunted sleepovers and other unique live events.
+The Haunted Hayride took the tradition of hayrides and added a level of fright to it to come up with one of the biggest Shark Tank deals ever.
+1031 Productions started out only doing haunted Halloween hayrides.
+But after Mark Cuban’s investment of $2 million dollars they’ve expanded into doing haunted sleepovers, haunted movie nights, and other unique live events.